 After about one week, your tea should be ready.
 Remove the bag and add the contents to your compost pile.
-The manure tea should be the color of a weak cup of tasty human tea.
+The manure tea should be the color of a weak cup of herbal tea.
 Wash your hands well!

 Using the Chicken Manure Tea